ayaka528/menu-bot-wiki/Home.md

 ## Waterfall Dialogs and Prompts
 This sample uses the botbuilder's waterfall dialog and prompt abstractions to model a conversation.
 At a high level, a waterfall dialog is an array of functions to run on each conversation turn.
 Waterfall dialogs are great for expressing rigid conversations, where a specific series of steps should always occur.
 They're not so good for expressing conversations with lots of context switching.
 In this case our "food bank bot" should follow a fairly regimented flow to get users to the information they need, so waterfall dialogs are a great choice!

-Before setting up our dialogs, we need to make sure to have a place for them to save their state (where they are in a conversation).
+Before setting up our dialogs, we need to make sure to have a place for them to save their state.
+Specifically, dialogs need to know where they are in a conversation in order to kick off the right step.
 Let's take a step back to show how we plumb our state management - if you've already set this up, feel free to skip ahead to the "Creating a Waterfall Dialog" section.

 ### Setting up State
 We create our `ConversationState` instance in our index.js by first creating a `MemoryStorage` instance and passing it to the `ConversationState` constructor: